jasontaylordev/NorthwindTraders/ReadMe.md

 * [Create Northwind Traders Code First with Entity Framework Core – Part 1](http://www.codingflow.net/create-northwind-traders-code-first-with-entity-framework-core-part-1/)
 * [Create Northwind Traders Code First with Entity Framework Core – Part 2](http://www.codingflow.net/create-northwind-traders-code-first-with-entity-framework-core-part-2/)

+For information on upcoming features and fixes, take a look at the [product roadmap](https://github.com/JasonGT/NorthwindTraders/wiki/Roadmap).

 ## Getting Started
 Use these instructions to get the project up and running.